 Bachelor's degree allied health courses provide an overview of skills and techniques needed to work in the health industry.
 Students may wish to specialize through electives and advanced studies.

 This course looks at the ethics involved in the distribution of healthcare from a moral, philosophical and legal viewpoint.
 Online students may study common issues that arise in the field, such as patient abuse, financial influences on healthcare, patient rights and informed consent.

 This class assesses methods of sharing health education information with the public.
 This includes promotion in schools and the general community.

 Online students learn about the organization of health facilities, as well as duties of the administrators in this upper-level course.
 Other course topics include the roles of health organizations and problems in the delivery of health services.

 Career Information for Graduates

 Due to the broad and fundamental education typically offered in an associate's degree program in allied health, graduates commonly go on to earn bachelor's degrees in the type of health-related major they wish to focus on.
 Entry-level employment, however, can be found in hospitals, clinics and private practices.
 Students who choose to specialize in their choice of coursework may be able to gain employment as assistants in fields such as radiation therapy, sonography or occupational therapy.

 Those with a bachelor's degree in allied health may be qualified for positions as medical and health services managers, especially in small or private medical facilities.
-As of May 2015, the median income for this career was $94,500, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reported that job opportunities in the field were expected to increase by 17% from 2014-2024, faster than the average for all occupations.
+As of May 2018, the median income for this career was $99,730, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reported that job opportunities in the field were expected to increase by 18% from 2018-2028, much faster than the average for all occupations.